vitalseeds/filemaker_script_report/README.md

 # FileMaker Script Extraction Tool

 Extract and organize FileMaker Pro scripts from Database Design Reports (DDR) into individual, searchable files.

+The script files are not re-usable in FileMaker, this is intended just as a reporting too to make them easier to review.

 ## Overview